bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-2-7-string-methods.rst

        }
    }

-.. |String class| raw:: html

-   <a href="http://docs.oracle.com/javase/7/docs/api/java/lang/String.html" target="_blank">String class</a>

 There are lots of other methods in the String class.
-You can look through the Java documentation for the |String class| online.
+You can look through the Java documentation for the `String class <http://docs.oracle.com/javase/7/docs/api/java/lang/String.html>`_ online.
 You don't have to know all of these for the exam, but you can use them if you want to on the exam.

 An **Application Programming Interface (API)** is a library of prewritten classes that simplify complex programming tasks for us.
 These classes are grouped together in a **package** like java.lang and we can import these packages (or individual classes) into our programs to make use of them.
 For instance, we have just discussed the String library built into the default java.lang package - it takes care of the detailed work of manipulating strings for us.
 There are many other useful library packages as well, both in the java.lang package and in other packages.
 Documentation for APIs and libraries are essential to understanding how to use these classes.